United Nations Enable Film Festival (UNEFF)

 Films are selected by an in-house Committee on the basis of their content and message that can help raise awareness of disability issues and further promote the full and effective participation of persons with disabilities in society.
 Disability-related films are selected against a number of criteria, for example, if they highlight an emerging or overlooked disability issue; present a disability perspective in a larger societal context; have won film awards at global, regional or national levels; are gender inclusive; present diverse geographic and regional settings; or present the diversity of disability.

 Governments in collaboration with producers and other stakeholders, are encouraged to sponsor films in their national contexts for screening at the United Nations Enable Film Festival (UNEFF) as a show of support for the UN disability agenda and related issues.
 The extent of support would be decided by the Government, which could include providing the film to UNEFF and possibly a representative to provide a short introduction to the film.
-Further support may be shown by sponsoring a reception before or after the screening of the film.
-Additional arrangements can be discussed along with UNEFF and the Special Events Unit at UN Headquarters in New York.
+Further support may be shown by sponsoring a reception before or after the screening of the film at UN Headquarters.
+Additional arrangements, including screening of films with audio descriptions, can be discussed along with UNEFF and the Special Events Unit at UN Headquarters in New York.

 Send us your films

-If you think that your short film can help achieve this objective and is suitable to be presented to a diverse international audience, please send us information and a copy of the film for consideration by the United Nations Enable Film Festival (UNEFF) Committee and possible inclusion in the next film festival.
+If you think that your short film can help achieve this objective and is suitable to be presented to a diverse international audience, please send us a link to the online version of the film (or a copy of the film) for consideration by the United Nations Enable Film Festival (UNEFF) Committee and possible inclusion in the next film festival.
 Deadline: 20 November, each year.
-(Mailing address: UNEFF, S-2014, United Nations, New York, NY 10017, USA)
+(Mailing address: UNEFF, S-2914, United Nations, New York, NY 10017, USA)

 Lives Worth Living (US)